 How do we collect personal data from you?

 We collect data both from and about you when you start to use our services and support, and while we continue to provide services and support to you.
 Depending on your relationship with us, we may also collect personal data about you from your next-of-kin, local authorities, carers and health professionals.

 What type of data is collected from you?

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 - Identity Data - this includes your first and last name, title, date of birth, ethnic origin and Community Health Index (CHI) number;

 - Contact Data - this includes your address, email address and telephone number(s);

 - Family Data - this includes family member identity data, addresses, email addresses and telephone numbers;

-- Health Data - this includes disabilities, details of long and short-term illnesses, details of accidents and other health services you are receiving;
+- Health Data - this includes disabilities, details of long and short-term illnesses, details of accidents, your CHI number and other health services you are receiving;

 - Additional Data - this includes any other information you may choose to share with us that you think is relevant.

 Where we collect information about your health and ethnic origin, these are considered Special Categories of Personal Data (you can read more about Special Categories of Personal Data here).
 We do not collect or process any other Special Categories of Personal Data.

 How is your data used?

 The law on data protection sets out a number of different reasons for which a company may collect and process personal data, including:

 - To allow us to enter into and/or perform our service agreement with you, and enable us to comply with our legal obligations, such as providing the service you have requested;

 - Where you have consented, for example when you provide us with details of carers and next-of-kin;